 Over the past year, I’ve been working with UK based fuller bust lingerie brand Scantilly on their new campaign #TheNewSexy.

 According to a report by The Fashion Spot, only 21.8% of the 422 models involved in the biggest SS16 campaigns were of colour.
 1.4% of models were above a size 12 and no transgender models were used at all.
-Celebrating diversity in women, Scantilly’s campaign, also referred to in press this week as ‘the most diverse lingerie campaign’, aims to shake up those figures and prove to the industry that there is more than just one kind of sexy.
+Celebrating diversity in women, Scantilly’s campaign, also referred to by the Huffington Post as ‘one of the world’s most inclusive underwear campaigns’, aims to shake up those figures and prove to the industry that there is more than just one kind of sexy.

 Arriving on location in Shoreditch, the venue was buzzing with energy.
 Hair stylist Jake Gallagher and make up artist Scarlet Burton were already set up and ready to go and, as the first models arrived, I unpacked my Elinchrom ELB400 lights ready for the shoot.
-The portable and lightweight set up was perfect for working across three floors of the building – I had to negotiate a LOT of stairs that day!
+The portable and lightweight set up was perfect for working across three floors of the narrow private member’s club with little access to a power supply – and I had to negotiate a LOT of stairs that day too!

 Staggering the model arrival times gave us plenty of time to photograph/interview them individually before the groups shoot later on that day.
-The campaign features Curvy Kate’s Star In A Bra 2013 winner Lotte Williams and fashion/lingerie blogger Georgina Horne (@fullerfigurefullerbust) – whom I had the pleasure of photographing last year.
+The campaign features Curvy Kate’s Star In A Bra 2013 winner Lotte Williams and fashion/lingerie blogger Georgina Horne (@fullerfigurefullerbust).
 The campaign also features SuicideGirl Taylor (@RealLifePirate), UK lifestyle and advice blogger Gracie Francesca (@gracefvictory), transgender model Effie Van Cluysen (@Stephaniaeffie) award winning blogger and make up artist Joanne Larby (@Makeupfairypro), body positive ED warrior Megan Jayne Crabbe (@bodyposipanda) and alopecia awareness model Therese Hansson (@instabytess).